-Saskatchewan Polytechnic's two-year Early Childhood Education (ECE) diploma program is offered on-campus in Saskatoon or Regina, or through regional colleges or through distance learning wherever you live.
+Saskatchewan Polytechnic's two-year Early Childhood Education (ECE) diploma program is offered on-campus in Prince Albert, Regina and Saskatoon, or through regional colleges or distance learning, wherever you live.

 It is a highly respected program that integrates the most current research on early childhood education.
-You’ll build on the knowledge, attitudes and skills you developed in the ECE certificate program, including:
+Topics of study will include:

 Build Your Confidence and Independence

-Through practical experience, you'll get the feedback you need to develop best practices, recognize stages of development and understand the impact of environment on behaviour.
-Saskatoon students will participate in course work at the Early Childhood Demonstration Centre.
+Through practical experience, you'll get the feedback you need to develop best practices, recognize stages of development, plan curriculum based on children's interests and needs and understand the impact of the environment on behaviour.

-When you graduate, you’re eligible to apply to become a licensed Level III Early Childhood Educator (ECE).
+When you graduate from the ECE diploma you are eligible to apply to become a licensed Level III Early Childhood Educator (ECE) through the Ministry of Education of Saskatchewan.
 If you plan on becoming a child care centre director, you must have your ECE III.
-If you’re interested in going farther, you’ll be able to transfer some of your credits to the University of Regina's Bachelor of Education degree program in Elementary Education.
+If you are interested in going further, you will be able to transfer some of your credits to the University of Regina's Bachelor of Education degree program in Elementary Education.